humeyraustun/Deployment-Cloud/README.md

 # Deployment-Cloud
-I wish deployment as easy as getting fat!
+I wish deployment was as easy as getting fat!